dsternlicht/RESTool/README.md

 <br />

+#### Help text
+Help text provides additional context or instructions for fields in forms and tables.
+Help text can be defined in your i18n language files under each page's namespace.
+The text appears differently depending on the layout:

+- In card layout: Displayed below the field name
+- In table layout: Shown when hovering over a help icon next to the field name

+To add help text for a field, define it in your language file under the page's fields namespace.
+See [Internationalization (i18n)](#internationalization-i18n) section.

 ### Input fields

 A list of fields you want us to send as the body of the request.
 Each one is an object and could have the following properties: